-- our ability to commence and successfully complete the rights offering and asset-based debt financing initiatives as expected, and whether such offering is fully subscribed or such debt financing raises the amounts we hope for; - our ability to initiate and successfully execute a strategic review of opportunities to enhance stockholder value, or enter into a transaction on acceptable terms, or at all; - the implementation of our business model and strategic plans for our business, technologies and products; - our costs in meeting our contractual obligations, including the cash flow impact of operating AFSW, and our ability to maintain our contracts for their expected durations; - the rate and degree of market acceptance of any of our products or GaN technology in general, including changes due to the impact of (i) new GaN fabrication sources, (ii) the performance of GaN technology, whether perceived or actual, relative to competing semiconductor materials, and (iii) the performance of our products, whether perceived or actual, compared to competing GaN-based, silicon-based and other products; - the timing and success of product releases by us and our customers; - · our ability to develop new products and technologies; - · our future financial performance, including our expectations regarding our revenue, expenses, ongoing losses, and capital requirements; - · our needs for additional financing, ability to obtain additional funds for our operations and our intended use of any such funds; - our receipt and timing of any royalties or other payments under any current or future collaboration, license or other agreements or arrangements, including the credit risks of our customers; - · our ability to obtain, maintain, enforce, defend and enhance our intellectual property rights; - the strength and marketability of our intellectual property portfolio; - · our dependence on current and future collaborators for developing, manufacturing or otherwise bringing our products to market; - the ability of our third party supply and manufacturing partners to meet our current and future business needs; - the throughput of our fabrication facilities and third party foundries, as well as the ability of such facilities and foundries to ramp up production; - our expectations regarding our classification in future periods as a "smaller reporting company," as defined under the Securities Exchange Act of 1934 (the "Exchange Act"), and an "emerging growth company," as defined under the JOBS Act; - the total addressable market and growth rates of the markets in which we compete; - · the competitive landscape of our industry;
+- the implementation of our business model and strategic plans for our business, technologies and products; - our costs in meeting our contractual obligations, including the cash flow impact of operating our joint venture wafer fabrication facility located in Aizu Wakamatsu, Japan, and our ability to maintain our contracts for their expected durations; - the impact of the ongoing COVID-19 pandemic on our industry and our business, operations and financial condition, as well as on the global economy; - the rate and degree of market acceptance of any of our products or GaN technology in general, including changes due to the impact of (i) new GaN fabrication sources, (ii) the performance of GaN technology, whether perceived or actual, relative to competing semiconductor materials, and (iii) the performance of our products, whether perceived or actual, compared to competing GaN-based, silicon-based and other products; - · the timing and success of product releases by us and our customers; - · our ability to develop new products and technologies; - · our future financial performance, including our expectations regarding our revenue, expenses, ongoing losses, and capital requirements; - · our needs for additional financing, ability to obtain additional funds for our operations and our intended use of any such funds; - our receipt and timing of any royalties or other payments under any current or future collaboration, license or other agreements or arrangements, including the credit risks of our customers; - · our ability to obtain, maintain, enforce, defend and enhance our intellectual property rights; - · the strength and marketability of our intellectual property portfolio; - · our dependence on current and future collaborators for developing, manufacturing or otherwise bringing our products to market; - the ability of our third party supply and manufacturing partners to meet our current and future business needs; - · the throughput of our fabrication facilities and third party foundries, as well as the ability of such facilities and foundries to ramp up production;

-- our expectations regarding the performance of our products; and - the impact of government regulation and developments relating to us, our competitors or our industry.

-We caution you that the foregoing list may not contain all of the forward-looking statements made in this Report.
+- our expectations regarding our classification as a "smaller reporting company," as defined under the Securities Exchange Act of 1934 (the "Exchange Act") and an "emerging growth company" under the JOBS Act in future periods; - the total addressable market and growth rates of the markets in which we compete; - · the competitive landscape of our industry; and - the impact of government regulation and developments relating to us, our competitors or our industry. - We caution you that the foregoing list may not contain all of the forward-looking statements made in this Report.